SmithB/ICESat2/README.md

 4) Now you're free to edit/add code.
 Then save changes locally:
     ```
     git add <program.py>
-    git commit -am 'some message'
+    git commit -am 'Some message'
     ```

 5) Push the changes to the remote repo (to `yourname` branch):